 Bake according to package directions.

-Add to the sugar and butter.
+Add the rest of the frosting ingredients to the sugar and butter.
 Beat together an additional 2 minutes.

 If desired, more cinnamon and hot sauce can be added to increase heat.